rubychi/tabata-timer/README.md

 * Name your own set so that you don't need to memorize exercises every time doing your workout routine

-* Save your preference as preset to the cloud (Login Required)
+* Save your preference as preset to the cloud

 * Allow user to sign up or sign in through regular process or with Google/Facebook account (OAuth 2.0)